Marchen/esj71web/web/session_proposal_guidelines.md

 ## CALL FOR WORKSHOPS

 ESJ71 is calling for workshops.
 The ESJ has traditionally considered workshops as important opportunities to discuss unconventional topics and launch new fields in Ecology.
 Please feel free to apply for the organization of workshops, referring to the following information.
 The workshops are planned to be around 90 minutes long.
+We will ask your preference for online or hybrid presentation at the time of application.
+If the proposal is adopted as a hybrid session, the presenter will be required to present onsite as a general rule.
 We look forward to receiving enthusiastic proposals from researchers of diverse positions, genders, and nationalities.
 The presentations will be recorded and distributed on-demand during the meeting and about one week after the meeting.
 We will confirm the recording permissions when the proposal is submitted.

 ### Procedures for organizers of workshops